RaidenEi2020/Server/README.md

 # Server

-This is a server that allows a .
+This is a server that allows a user of my CAOS extension to execute Operating System commands remotely.

 ## Requirements